andrewshtyka/next-16-project-transitions-zettajoule/README.md

 **Personal opinion:**
 - Great for both simple and complex animation orchestration
 - Works in all browsers
-- Easy to configure (you can listen ti current state, easily)
+- Easy to configure (you can listen to current state, easily)
 - A way better alternative to View Transition API